-Once the emergency Level has been determined, an Incident notification must be conducted to alert the Business Support Team.
+Once the emergency level has been determined, an incident notification must be conducted to alert the Business Support Team.

-The Business Support Team is activated for an incident of Emergency Level 2 or 3 (See 6.2 for level determination) or should the Incident Commander determine that the particular situation warrants activation.
+The Business Support Team is activated for an incident of Emergency Level 2 or 3 (Refer to Section 6.2 for level determination) or should an Incident Commander determine that the particular situation warrants activation.

-Once the Emergency Level has been determined, the Incident Commander shall be one of the Pipeline Operations Supervisors or as shown in Section 4 - Table 1.
+Once the Emergency Level has been determined, the incident Commander shall be one of the Facilities/Pipeline Operations Supervisors or as shown in Section 4 - Table 1.

-They will determine if an ECC needs to be activated, based on the incident.
+They will determine if an ECC needs to be activated, based on the incident